MRsanjuedit/22PA1A5757/README.md

 ## Troubleshooting
 - If you see a white page in the frontend, check the browser console and ensure all dependencies are installed.
 - If logs are not being written, ensure the `logs/` directory is writable and the logging service is running.

-## License
-This project is for evaluation and demonstration purposes only.